-The relief valve adjustment is located as shown in Figure 10.
-Turning the adjustment screw clockwise (in) raises the relief pressure and turning it counterclockwise lowers the relief pressure.
-Tools required: 5/32" Allen wrench (screw) and 9/16" wrench (locknut).
+To adjust the relief valve, turn the adjustment screw clockwise (in) to raise the relief pressure and turn it counterclockwise to lower the relief pressure.
+The valve is set at 2500 psi.
+The relief valve, shown in Figure 13, requires a 5/32" Allen wrench (screw) and 9/16" wrench (locknut).
+The relief valve in the Hi/Low manifold, can be adjusted using an Allen wrench and is shown in Figure 15.

-Adjustments should be made with the oil at normal operating temperature of 80 to 130 degrees F
+Adjustments should be made with the fluid at normal operating temperature of 80 to 130 degrees F

-The relief valve setting can be determined by operating the unit with no equipment connected to the quick disconnects, in 'Start', and observing the pressure reading on the panel gauge.
+The relief valve setting can be determined by operating the unit without equipment connected to the quick disconnects, in 'Start', and observing the pressure reading on the panel gauge.